-Senator ROCKEFELIER.
+Senator ROCKEFELLER.
 But, Dr. Abraham, I am just thinking that when Alan Greenspan was here he quoted John Maynard Keynes as saying, "It is better to be roughly right than precisely wrong."
 In other words, to be generally correct has an advantage.
+In that you do do the CPI, in that your training indicates not

-wrong."
-In other words, to be generally correct has an advantage.
 In that you do do the CPI, in that your training indicates not only that you can do that, but also you know that it is being used for cost-of-living adjustments, that it has an enormous effect on the future of, I think, 70 million people, or about that number, why was it not possible to either decry the 10-year lag earlier, to put us on notice that we were, perhaps, overpaying, or overestimating adjustments for beneficiaries?
 Because you surely understood that, as a professional.

-Dr. Abraham.
+Dr. ABRAHAM.
 Maybe I could make a couple of points.
 Until very recently, it would not have been possible for us to update the market basket more often than about every 10 years because we did not do, on an ongoing basis, the surveys that underlie those weights.
 We did not have the information.
 There has not, until very recently, been much interest in that whole issue.

-I might also add to that that, in terms of-
+I might also add to that that, in terms of-----